+Figure 26: Object link Resource simple illustration

+Editor’s note : the previous references of Figure 26 and 27 of the current document have to be shift by one.

 LWM2M Object Template and Guidelines (Normative)

 This Appendix provides the template to be used for the specification of LWM2M Objects.
 Furthermore, guidelines for the creation of LWM2M Objects are provided.